trailblazer/trailblazer.github.io/gems/operation/2.0/representer.md

 ## Parsing: Explicit

-In the `Contract::Validate` macro, you can specify a representer used to deserialize the incoming document onto the contract.
+Instead of using Reform's automatic representer to deserialize the incoming document, the `Contract::Validate` macro allows you to specify a different representer.

 This requires a representer class.